Binary Tree in Action (Construction)

 inorder, index + 1, inEnd);

-At this point, the entire algorithm approach is complete.
-We just need to handle the base case to write the solution code:
+Now, the whole algorithm is complete.
+We just need to add the base case to finish the solution:

 class Solution {